 - The Friends is also a forum for fellowship, giving members an opportunity to socialise on days out and those who have moved further afield to keep in touch with old friends through newsletters and outings;

 - Visits to Westminster have strengthened links with Scottish MPs and peers and other friends in Parliament.

 Southwark Cathedral, Westminster Abbey, The Armed Forces Chaplaincy Centre, Sandham Memorial Chapel with its Stanley Spencer paintings;

 The House of Commons and Scottish Office Receptions, York Minster, Keble College and Christ Church Oxford, Guildford Cathedral, St Paul’s Cathedral.

-- Dumfries – the original home of the TSB, Ruthwell Church and its 8th century cross, and the early Christian settlement at Whithorn.
+- September 23-25, 2022: Visit to SW Scotland.
+Visit of Burns country; Dumfries - the original home of the TSB; Ruthwell Church and its 8th century cross; and the early Christian settlement at Whithorn.